stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Edit the `context.json` file in the directory `tf/contexts/<CONTEXT>/` to set the `environment` name and specify the settings for the [remote state](https://opentofu.org/docs/language/state/remote/) storage that you want to use.

-> This tooling currently only supports Amazon S3 for remote state storage.
+> This tooling currently only supports Amazon S3 and Cloudflare R2 for remote state storage.

 ### Setting the Remote State for a Context